Friday, March 6, 2026

 Isha is a passionate restaurant industry enthusiast with deep expertise in the F&B and restaurant-tech landscape.
 With a knack for storytelling and a keen understanding of industry trends, she crafts compelling narratives that inform, engage, and inspire.

-There’s something undeniably special about the sizzle of a hot griddle on a bustling Indian street.
-The aroma of masala-drenched dosas, the crispy perfection of a kathi roll, or the comforting familiarity of a piping hot plate of momos – street food isn’t just about taste; it’s a nostalgic experience.
+The sound of a hot griddle sizzling in India is like a live instrument playing a song about Indian food on a busy street.
+The smell from the griddle full of masala-dipped dosas, crunchy kathi rolls, and steaming plates of momos gives us memories of home and family rather than just yummy food memories.
 Almost everyone has a memory tied to a food cart – a late-night snack during college, a quick bite after a long day, or a roadside treat with friends.

 This love affair with street food has given rise to the booming food cart business in India.
 Affordable, high in demand, and relatively easy to set up, food carts are transforming the way entrepreneurs enter the food industry.
 If you’ve ever dreamt of starting your own food business but hesitated due to the high costs of setting up a restaurant, a food cart might just be your golden ticket.